Skip to content

 Average Cost of Living in Costa Rica

-The average cost of living in Costa Rica ranges from $3,533 per month in San-Jose-Costa-Rica to $3,533 per month in San-Jose-Costa-Rica, with a median monthly basket of $3,533 for a single person.
+The average cost of living in Costa Rica ranges from $3,533 per month in San Jose to $3,533 per month in San Jose, with a median monthly basket of $3,533 for a single person.
 We track 1 city in Costa Rica.

 Prices in USD, refreshed regularly.
 Click any city for the full price breakdown.